Chaharshanbe Suri in Iran

 ٰhe burning of rue is a significant and ancient tradition during the Chaharshanbe Suri festival in Iran.
 It represents a connection to Persian culture and tradition, as well as a belief in the power of spirituality and natural remedies.
 Whether for spiritual or medicinal purposes, the use of rue continues to play an important role in Iranian culture and tradition.

-During the Chaharshanbe Suri festival, the burning of rue takes on a special significance.
-It is believed that the smoke from the burning rue can ward off evil spirits and negative energies, clearing the way for a fresh start and new beginnings in the coming year.
+The Chaharshanbe Suri festival elevates the significance of burning rue.
+People believe that the smoke can dispel evil spirits and negative energies, paving the way for new beginnings in the year ahead.

 A Wish-Granting Snack (Ajeel e Chaharshanbe Suri)